iosdecal/ios-decal-lab2/README.md

 ## Grading ##

-Once you've finished the lab, you can check-off using this form https://goo.gl/forms/OFCeJhQWSZ7Qhaxi2.
-If you weren't able to finish before 8pm, make sure to let a TA know you attended (do not fill out the google form), and be sure to check-off next week at the beginning of lab.
+Once you've finished the lab, you can check-off using this form https://goo.gl/forms/2tdeDVlWMfREpNV02.
+If you weren't able to finish before 8pm, make sure to fill in the keyword question, and be sure to check-off next week at the beginning of lab.

 We will grade your work based off the following criteria (all requirements must be satisfied to receive credit).